kellylijhui/FreelanceSmart/README.md

 3. Add payment method (you get free credits to start)
 4. Go to "API Keys" section
 5. Click "Create new secret key"
-6. Copy the key (you won't see it again!)
+6. Copy the key (you won't see it again)
 7. Add to your environment variables

 ### Cost of AI Features

-- Typical cost per image analysis: **CAD $0.01 - $0.05** (1-5 cents)
+- Typical cost per image analysis: CAD $0.01 - $0.05 (1-5 cents)
 - You only pay when you use the AI Rate Advisor
 - OpenAI gives you CAD $5-18 in free credits when you sign up
 - All other features are completely free

 ---

-## ❓ Frequently Asked Questions
+## Frequently Asked Questions

 ### General Questions

 **Q: Is FreelanceSmart really free?**

-A: Yes!
+A: Yes.
 The entire application is free and open-source.
 The only cost is if you choose to use the AI Rate Advisor, which requires an OpenAI API key (typically costs a few cents per analysis).

 **Q: Do I need to install anything?**

-A: No!
-You can use FreelanceSmart directly on Replit without installing anything.
+A: No. You can use FreelanceSmart directly on Replit without installing anything.
 Just click "Run" and start using it.

 **Q: Is my data stored anywhere?**

 A: No. All calculations happen in your browser.
 Your quotes, invoices, and contracts are generated on-the-fly and never saved to our servers.
 Your uploaded work samples are sent to OpenAI for analysis but are not stored.

 **Q: Can I use this for my freelance business?**

-A: Absolutely!
+A: Absolutely.
 That's exactly what it's designed for.
 Feel free to use it to create real quotes, invoices, and contracts for your clients.

 **Q: Can I customize the templates?**

-A: Yes!
+A: Yes.
 Once you copy the text, you can edit it in your email client or word processor before sending to clients.

 ### Pricing Questions

 **Q: Why Canadian Dollars (CAD)?**

 A: The app was designed for the Canadian market, but you can easily adjust the currency or rates as needed.

 **Q: Can I change the currency to USD or other currencies?**

-A: Yes!
+A: Yes.
 If you're running the app yourself, you can modify the currency symbols in the code.
 For Replit users, simply adjust your rates accordingly (e.g., if a CAD $100 rate equals USD $72, just enter 72 as your hourly rate).

 **Q: What hourly rate should I charge?**

 A: This depends on your skill level, experience, and the market.
-The AI Rate Advisor can help!
+The AI Rate Advisor can help.
 As a general guide:
 - Beginners: CAD $25-50/hr
 - Intermediate: CAD $50-100/hr
 - Advanced: CAD $100-175/hr